Principal Endorsement – MEd

 Principal Endorsement Enrollment Options

 The WSOE offers three Master’s degree options and two endorsement extension options, as detailed below.
 Corresponding credit hours are detailed in brackets.
 In some instances, students may be required to take more or less than the typical course of study.
-Questions should be directed to the student’s advisor, who will collaborate with the student to determine his/her/their course of study.
+Questions should be directed to the student’s enrollment specialist, who will collaborate with the student to determine his/her/their course of study.

 Master’s Degree Tracks:*